lukensmall/pkg_ping/README.md

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.

--v will show when it is fetching "https://www.openbsd.org/ftp.html", print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.
+-v will show when it is fetching "ftplist" from one of the many mirrors hard coded from running the -g option, print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.

    -vv will also make it print out the information of the mirrors in real time.